Diffusion Forcing for Multi-Agent Interaction Sequence Modeling: Experiments

-\textbf{Data.} We evaluate our method across a diverse set of motion datasets spanning contact sports, dance, and everyday interactions.
-DuoBoX \cite{cen2025readytoreact} captures high-contact athletic motion; ReMoCap \cite{ghosh2024remos}, DD100 \cite{siyao2024duolando}, and Embody 3D~\cite{mclean2025embody}, AMASS, and Inter-X \cite{xu2024inter} represent everyday multi-person interactions.
-AMASS primarily contains single-person motion, Embody 3D includes one to four interacting people, and the remaining datasets consist of dyadic interactions.
-In the sup. mat., we provide summary statistics for all datasets.
+\paragraph{Data.} We evaluate our method across a diverse set of motion datasets spanning contact sports, dance, and everyday interactions.
+DuoBox \cite{cen2025readytoreact} captures high-contact athletic motion, while ReMoCap \cite{ghosh2024remos} and DD100 \cite{siyao2024duolando} provide complex, synchronized dance sequences.
+Embody 3D \cite{mclean2025embody} and Inter-X \cite{xu2024inter} represent a wide variety of multi-person social and everyday interactions.
+Notably, Embody 3D contains sequences involving one to four interacting individuals, while the remaining datasets focus on dyadic interactions.
+In the supplemental material, we provide summary statistics for all datasets.

-\textbf{Implementation Details.} For training the 1–4 agent model on Embody 3D containing varying numbers of agents (2–4), we randomly mask $p$ agents during training.
+\paragraph{Implementation Details.} For training the 2–4 agent model on Embody 3D containing varying numbers of agents (2–4), we randomly mask $p$ agents during training.
 This strategy allows the model to generalize across scenes with different agent counts without the need to train separate models for each configuration.
-We use Viser library to visualize our results~\cite{yi2025viser}.
-Please see sup. mat. for more details.
+We used Viser library to visualize our results~\cite{yi2025viser}.
+Please see supplemental material. for more details.